gvSIGAssociation/gvnix/addon-service-layer/docs/pd-addon-service-layer.rst

 service operation:

-* Modify method in Class where is defined with **@GvNIXWebMethod** annotation with its mandatory parameters or defined in inter-operability web service standards by default.
+* Modify method in Class where is defined with **@GvNIXWebMethod** annotation with its mandatory parameters or ¿ defined in inter-operability web service standards by default ?.

   * Create or Modify associated AspectJ file with the new published method.
 Rebuild with defined values in gVNIX annotations.
 Associated Metadata generates AspectJ file.
   * Checks if GvNIX annotation is well formed before generate Metadata, if is incorrect shows a message and deletes metadata.